Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/notes/final.md

 - Scatter Plot
 - Area
 - Radar
+- Custom graph/Chart *

-You can make a custom graph that isn't one of these types but something of your own invention if you like.
+	* You can make a custom graph that isn't one of these types but something of your own invention if you like.
+It should show something meaningful related to the data.

-You can use D3, ChartJS, or make your custom system.
+You can use Chart JS, D3, or your system to show data.

+## Extra credit: Interactive

+Your graph/Chart should inlcude an interactive element.
+Here are some suggestions you can implement one of these or make up your own.

+- Buttons choose the data displayed
+- Buttons change the type of chart/graph